Induction cooking: Cookware

 When boiling water, the water circulates, spreading the heat and preventing hot spots.
 For products such as sauces, it is important that at least the base of the pan incorporates a good heat conducting material to spread the heat evenly.
 For delicate products such as thick sauces, a pan with aluminum throughout is better, since the heat flows up the sides through the aluminum, evenly heating the sauce.

 For induction cooking, the base of a suitable vessel is typically made of a steel or iron.
 These ferromagnetic materials have a high magnetic permeability which greatly decreases the skin depth, concentrating the current in a very thin layer at the surface of the metal bottom of the pan.
 This makes the electrical resistance in the pan relatively high, efficiently heating the pan.

 Thermal image of a 4 quart saucepan heating water using induction.

 However, for non ferrous metals, such as aluminum, the skin depth in the pans with typical induction cooktops is too large, and thus efficiency with a standard induction cooker is poor: the resistive heating in the coil and pan are similar.
-This could damage the cooktop, which detects it and rejects the pan.
+This could damage the cooktop, which detects it and rejects the pan (see section titled, Safety, below).

 The heat that can be produced in a pot is a function of the surface resistance.
 A higher surface resistance produces more heat for similar currents.
 This is a “figure of merit” that can be used to rank the suitability of a material for induction heating.
 The surface resistance in a thick metal conductor is proportional to the resistivity divided by the skin depth.
 Where the thickness is less than the skin depth, the actual thickness can be used to calculate surface resistance.